 Common Name: Creeping Spearwort

-Ranunculus reptans is a Perennial up to 0.20 metres tall.
+Ranunculus reptans is a perennial plant that can grow up to 0.20 metres tall.

 It has edible uses.